Painted Cliffs, Maria Island, Tasmania Tour

 An open mind and modern science suggest our disconnection from nature is harmful to our psyche and well being.

-The industrial influence on society is diminishing mankind’s vision, beyond consumerism.
+Could the industrial influence on society be diminishing mankind’s vision, beyond materialism and consumerism?

 We live and work in artificial environments, from building materials and design, to lighting, air-conditioning, screens and noises.

-The word noise comes from the latin word “nausea”.
+Significantly the word “noise” comes from the latin word “nausea”.

 We risk disconnection from our natural biology by an over-stimulated mind.